 Maryanne McGlothlin | Director of Grants and Communication

-Maryanne is a longtime volunteer project leader for HandsOn Bay Area, through which she coordinates groups of community volunteers for local organizations, and coordinates a monthly world affairs book discussion group for the Wold Affairs Council's International Forum.
+Maryanne is a longtime volunteer project leader for HandsOn Bay Area, through which she coordinates groups of community volunteers for local organizations, and is the volunteer facilitator for a monthly world affairs book discussion group.
 She is honored to have received the Fueling the Fire of Hope Award from Project READ Redwood City and a Jefferson Award Certificate of Excellence.

 Ann K. Rawley, PhD | Director of Quality Improvement

 Ann Rawley, PhD is a licensed psychologist who directed outpatient, day treatment, residential, and shelter based treatment programs for over ten years.
 As clinical or clinical services director for three organizations, she has led diverse multidisciplinary teams of mental health and addiction counselors, case managers, peer providers, psychotherapists, psychiatrists, nurses, social workers, interns, and expressive arts therapists.

 With extensive individual, group, and assessment direct service experience in residential, outpatient, crisis line, shelter, hospital, and independent practice settings, Dr. Rawley joined an integrative medicine clinic that pioneered whole person care.
 She provided individual and family psychotherapy for individuals who had both physical and mental health/substance use issues.
 She was honored to present her research on biopsychosocial risk assessment at an annual American Psychiatric Association conference.